ryanmadlener/ALEXA-SKILL/README.md

 ## How To Use The Skill

-The invocation name is "ryan's weather app", meaning to utilize the skill you must say
+The invocation name is "ryan's weather app", meaning to utilize the skill you must say,

 ```
 Alexa, open ryans weather app